 She Is the First Indian Face of Burberry

-That being said Neelam admits that the fashion industry is significantly improving and is proud of her achievements to date, which include gracing the Burberry catwalk and featuring in the campaign that was shot by Mario Testino; successfully becoming the first Indian face of Burberry!
+That being said Neelam admits that the fashion industry is significantly improving and is proud of her achievements to date, which include walking in a Burberry fashion show and featuring in the campaign that was shot by Mario Testino; successfully becoming the first Indian face of Burberry!

-Both Neelam and Burberry are proud of this fact and hope to inspire emerging talent.
-It will encourage other designers to hire an Indian model to front their brand and walk on the runway.
+Both Neelam and Burberry are proud of this fact and hope to inspire Indian women.
+It will encourage other designers to hire a beautiful Indian model to front their brand and walk in their fashion show.
 Young girls need to witness models that they identify with giving confidence and self assurance.

-Since, due to the power of Christopher Bailey, her career has spiralled with her landing various opportunities, which include walking in Kanye West’s adidas show, featuring in British Vogue and appeared on the cover of Elle India.
-The modelling world in now her oyster as well as other Indian talent who wish to strive to become a successful model.
+Since, due to the power of Christopher Bailey, her career has spiralled with her landing various opportunities, which include walking in Kanye West’s Adidas show, featuring in British Vogue and appeared on the cover of Elle India.
+The modelling world in now her oyster as well as other Indian beauties who wish to strive to become a successful model.

 Tokenism Has To Stop